vicctorialo/personal-website/README.md

 Hello!

-My website is currently in progress - stay tuned!
+You can find my website here: (www.victorialo.ca)